ebuonocore/functions_diagram/README.md

 Click here to see a [possible resolution](https://github.com/ebuonocore/TSP_naive_approach/tree/main) with the associated diagrams.

 ## Backup file format
-Diagrams are saved in a TXT file.
+Diagrams are saved in a .DGM file.
 This is how the backup of the previous diagram looks.

 ```